 In spite of grandpa being a pastor, there was never a lot of religion in our lives.
-He seemed to do it as a vocation, but we never even had prayers over thanksgiving dinner.
-I began my own search or God in high school and ended up intrigued by Mormonism.
+He seemed to do it as a vocation, but we never even had prayers over Thanksgiving dinner.
+I began my own search for religion in high school and ended up intrigued by Mormonism.

 My parents helping at my business.

 My parents were both pillars of the community who were constantly reading.
 My dad was on the school board, was Citizen of the Year, president of the Lion’s Club, on the school board and much more.
 He was the Supervisor (equivalent of the Mayor) of our township until he died.
 He reeeeally made the world a better place.
 The town even named a park after him!